 Purpose of the Program

-- To oversee an adequate level of maintenance
+- Oversee an adequate level of maintenance

-- To provide safety from fire
+- Provide safety from fire

-Inspections are scheduled Monday through Friday between 9:00 a.m. - 3:00 p.m.
-Owners, managers, and tenants can call 952-548-0398 to schedule inspections.
+Inspections are scheduled Monday through Friday, 9 a.m. to 3 p.m.
+Owners, managers, and tenants can call 952-227-7458 to schedule inspections.

-- Use of extension cords for permanent wiring - Extension cords can only be used for portable appliances (toasters, televisions, electronics).
+- Use of extension cords for permanent wiring: Extension cords can only be used for portable appliances (toasters, televisions, electronics).

-- Multi-plug adapters - Multi-plug adapters are prohibited.
+- Multi-plug adapters: Multi-plug adapters are prohibited.
 Circuit protected power strips are allowed but must be UL 1363 listed.
 This listing can be found on the packaging as well as the back of the power strip.

-- Daisy chained power strips - Daisy chained power strips are prohibited.
+- Daisy chained power strips: Daisy chained power strips are prohibited.
 Daisy chaining is connecting multiple power strips together in a series.

-- Large appliances - All large appliances including space heaters, mini refrigerators, and chest freezers must be plugged directly into an outlet.
+- Large appliances: All large appliances including space heaters, mini refrigerators, and chest freezers must be plugged directly into an outlet.

-- Missing or expired fire extinguishers - 1-A:10:B:C (minimum) fire extinguishers are required in all units.
+- Missing or expired fire extinguishers: 1-A:10:B:C (minimum) fire extinguishers are required in all units.
 Multi-unit buildings have different requirements.
 Extinguishers must be certified by a licensed contractor or replaced annually.
 Extinguishers must be mounted in an accessible area using the packaged mounting bracket.

-- Blocked fire sprinkler heads - Sprinkler heads need a minimum of 18 inches clearance.
+- Blocked fire sprinkler heads: Sprinkler heads need a minimum of 18 inches clearance.
 Do not hang anything on sprinkler heads or sprinkler piping, if exposed.
 Sprinkler heads cannot be painted and must be free of dust and debris.

 Codes and Standards

-- 2015 Minnesota Fire Code
+- 2020 Minnesota Fire Code

-- 2015 Minnesota Building Code
+- 2020 Minnesota Building Code

 Take fire alarms seriously.
 We are often called to a fire alarm activation at apartment buildings and find occupants still in the building.
-Modern fire alarm systems are very reliable, so please take them seriously and make sure you and your family have evacuated the building.
-In almost all cases, the Fire Department will be responding to the fire alarm and will give the all clear to re-enter the building.
+Modern fire alarm systems are reliable, so please take them seriously.
+Make sure you and your family evacuate the building when you hear one go off.